DorkOrc/DorkLib/README.md

 - `storage do:io input` may be any value.

 ### do:nbt/compound/items
 Gets a list of the key-value pairs of the compound.
-Each element of the output list is a list with two elements.
-The first element is the key and the second element is the value.
+Each element of the output list is a compounds with a "key" and "value" child.
+They, respectively, store the key and the value associated with that key in the input compound.
-> `(input: dict) -> list[tuple[str, Any], ...]`
+> `(input: dict) -> list[dict, ...]`
 - `storage do:io input` should be a compound.

 ### do:nbt/compound/keys